Skip to Main Content

 • Skid marks or debris in the road.

 You can also take pictures of your injuries soon after the accident.
-Bruising is very dramatic and can illustrate where on your body you suffered a traumatic impact which, in turn, helps establish which side of the vehicle was hit.
+Bruising is very dramatic and can illustrate where on your body you suffered a traumatic impact, which, in turn, helps establish which side of the vehicle was hit.

 Your Right to an Inspection

-As mentioned above, the other driver might quickly have their vehicle repaired, which means any damage evidence will be lost.
+As mentioned above, the other driver might quickly have their vehicle repaired, which means any damaged evidence will be lost.
 However, not all motorists will quickly fix their vehicles.
 Many might put off repairs for weeks or months, giving you time to inspect the vehicle.

 Nevada law allows you to request an inspection using Nevada Rule of Civil Procedure 34.
 You must file this request in court, which means you need a lawsuit already filed on record.
 If you want to inspect the other vehicle, move quickly.
 Hire an attorney to file a lawsuit for compensation and then request an inspection pursuant to this rule.